cervesus/xamarin-docs.de-de/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0081" />

-### <a name="mt0081-the-command-line-argument---download-crash-report-also-requires---download-crash-report-to"></a>MT0081: Das Befehlszeilenargument--Download-Crash-Report erfordert auch--Download-Crash-Report-to.
+### <a name="mt0081-the-command-line-argument---download-crash-report-also-requires---download-crash-report-to"></a>MT0081: für das Befehlszeilenargument--Download-Crash-Report ist auch "--Download-Crash-Report-to" erforderlich.

 <a name="MT0082" />